“Creative action must join hands with reality in every one of its aspects — climate, the people and things that stand around it.”

-ML Fine Art presents a two-part exposition on Emilio Prini (1943 - 2016), Italian artist from Stresa associated with Arte Povera.
+LONDON – ML Fine Art and Rizziero di Sabatino present a two-part exposition on Emilio Prini (1943 – 2016), Italian artist from Stresa associated with Arte Povera.

 Staged by Studio for Propositional Cinema, an artist entity inaugurated in Düsseldorf in 2013, the project takes the form of two distinct yet interlocking exhibitions featuring twenty works by Prini in dialogue with ten contemporary artists.
-Its aim is to represent Emilio Prini's distinctive creative attitude, while simultaneously communicating his influence on subsequent generations of artists.
+Its aim is to represent Emilio Prini’s distinctive creative attitude, while simultaneously presenting his enduring relevance for subsequent generations of artists.

-To preserve the elastic character of Prini's presentational strategies, the present exhibition is framed by three structurally adaptable artistic devices.
-Conceived to facilitate the contamination of Prini's work by that of the invited artists, they introduce two driving features of Prini's research: the ontological precariousness of material form and the resulting urgency of reconstruction.
+To preserve the elastic character of Prini’s presentational strategies, the present exhibition is framed by two structurally adaptable artistic devices, two movable walls by American artist Christopher Williams (b.
+1956) and a text work by Studio for Propositional Cinema.
+Conceived to facilitate the contamination of Prini’s work by that of the invited artists, they introduce two driving features of Prini’s research: the ontological precariousness of material form and the resulting urgency of reconstruction.

-During the month of December, many, but not all works by Emilio Prini will be gradually replaced with photographs by Christopher Williams and more works by seven additional artists: Gaylen Gerber, Irena Haiduk, Puppies Puppies (Jade Kuriki Olivo), Julia Scher, Cally Spooner, Josef Strau, and Franz West.
-Once completed, the second exhibition will remain on view until the end of January.
+Beginning Friday November 6, many, but not all works by Emilio Prini will be gradually replaced with photographs by Christopher Williams and more works by seven additional artists: Gaylen Gerber, Irena Haiduk, Puppies Puppies (Jade Kuriki Olivo), Julia Scher, Cally Spooner, Josef Strau, and Franz West.
+Once completed, the second exhibition will remain on view until December 4.